aurelien-riv/ariviere.github.io/_posts/2019-12-28-what-process-waiting-for.markdown

 I had one SQL query on 192.168.113.2:3306, and another tcp connection on 78.127.211.53:443, probably an HTTPS request.

-## Step 5: Getting some informations related to a network operation
+## Step 5: Getting some information related to a network operation
 Let ignore the 3306 query, I already know my MySQL server.
 However, I don't know that IP address.

-### State of the connexion
+### State of the connection
 There were two IP addresses and ports per line on /proc/net/tcp, the second couple is the remote IP and port, and the first one is local.

-To get some informations on that connexion, using the local port number is easier as it is unique.
+To get some information on that connection, using the local port number is easier as it is unique.

 DE7C<sub>(16)</sub>=56956<sub>(10)</sub>.